QTechTheory/QuESTlink/Doc/README.md

 > **Note** `MULTITHREADED` mode requires an [OpenMP](https://scc.ustc.edu.cn/zlsc/sugon/intel/compiler_f/main_for/optaps/common/optaps_par_openmp_multiple_compilers.htm)-compatible compiler.
 MacOS users should thus avoid `clang`, and download/use a GNU compiler (e.g. [`gcc@8`](https://formulae.brew.sh/formula/gcc@8)).
 - `GPUACCELERATED = 1` to use an NVIDIA GPU.
 > This requires an [`nvcc`](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html) compiler compatible with your chosen `COMPILER`.
 The `nvcc` compiler command can be changed by overwriting `CUDA_COMPILER` in the makefile.
+> An `nvcc` compiler can be obtained on Linux with `sudo apt install nvidia-cuda-toolkit`
 >
 > **Note** you must also set `GPU_COMPUTE_CAPABILITY` in the makefile to the CC corresponding to your GPU.
 You can look this up [here](https://developer.nvidia.com/cuda-gpus).